 Ayurveda is the ancient Indian system of natural and holistic medicine, which has more than 5000 years of history in its research and studies.
 Ayurveda provides us with the knowledge of how to prevent disease and how to eliminate its root cause if it does occur.

-The five fundamental elements in ayurveda are: air, either, fire, water and earth and it manipulates the energies in the body-mind system.
-In the terminology of ayurveda these five elements’ influence in our body-mind system is categorised into three forces of nature: Vata (air-either), Pitta (fire-water) and Kapha (water-earth).
+The five fundamental elements in ayurveda are: earth, water, fire, ether and air which control the energies in the body-mind system.
+In the terminology of ayurveda these five elements’ influence in our body-mind system is categorised into three forces of nature: Kapha (earth-water), Pitta (fire-water) and Vata (air-ether).
 According to ayurveda everything in the universe is a combination of these five elements and recycles with the three forces; kapha generates, pitta maintains and vata decomposes a body through the life cycle.

 Seasons of life

 As the nature outside, in a natural lifecycle a human body also passes through four seasons: Spring (childhood), summer (youth), autumn (mid-age) and winter (old-age).
-The first 30 years are considered as the growing period – the childhood period in ayurveda, which is influenced by kapha, the water/earth element.
-From 30 to 60 years is the youth of a person, influenced by pitta, the fire/water element.
-From 60 to 90 is considered as the mid-age and which has the influence of both pitta in the beginning and more vata (air/ether element) at the end.
+The first 30 years are considered as the growing stage – the childhood period in ayurveda, which is influenced by kapha, the earth-water elements.
+From 30 to 60 years is the youth of a person, influenced by pitta, the fire-water elements.
+From 60 to 90 is considered as the mid age and which has the influence of both pitta in the beginning and more vata, the air-ether elements, at the end.
 90 year onwards vata takes over for the rest of the life.
 The actual life span of a human is considered as 120 years in the state of balance in the elements.
-We can see many people who lived (and are still living) over 120 years in different parts of the world.
+We can see many people who lived over 120 years in different parts of the world.

 Finding the root cause